expo/expo/docs/versions/v17.0.0/sdk/webbrowser.md

 #### Returns

-If the user closed the web browser, the promise resolves with `{ type: cancelled }`.
+If the user closed the web browser, the promise resolves with `{ type: cancel }`.
 If the browser is closed using `Expo.WebBrowser.dismissBrowser()`, the promise resolves with `{ type: dismissed }`.

 ### `Expo.WebBrowser.dismissBrowser()`